lemanschik/awesome-os-graalvm/.github/README.md

 High trhoughput pipelines between both and function exchange.
 Mainly Allows you to even Install AwesomeOS on Oracle Database Clusters and this way turn them into hybrid Quaternion DB Instances.

+## Bonus
+Automation and Integration with the Chromium Platform As the chromium platform supports the text based devtools protocol this allows you to easy integrate and interop with existing browser installations like the Edge Browser used on windows or any other chromium based browser.
+If you would want you could even add support for other browser vendors.